 5 Reasons You Need a Linear Drain for Your Bathroom

-Linear drains have been at the forefront of our minds a lot recently.
+Bathrooms with linear drains have been at the forefront of our minds a lot recently.

 Although linear drains have often been used in commercial settings, their application was previously more limited in typical home remodels.